h2oai/residuals-vis/residuals/vis/tasks.md

   and transition points y-position for independent variables

++ improve tooltips for independent variables

++ orient tooltip to point with arrow

 ## boxplots
 DONE + find example boxplot to iterate on
 DONE + convert example boxplot to es2015